alessandroMazza1989/KPwikiJsTest/integration/tibco/tci/messaging.md

 ## Getting Started

-1. Log in to TIBCO Cloud™ Integration [https://cloud.tibco.com/] and select the region.
+1. Log in to TIBCO Cloud™  [https://cloud.tibco.com/] and select the region.
 2. Choose an organization with a tibco cloud messaging subscription,  then click on the hexagon labeled Messaging.
 3. TIBCO Cloud Messaging is structured in three main tabs, namely *Status*, *Downloads* and *Authentication Keys*, which allow you to use and manage all the features of this tool.
 ### Status